-Trips to the airport, birthday celebrations, driving test/licences and interviews for part-time jobs are not justified or acceptable reasons for being absent from school.
+Trips to the airport, birthday celebrations, are not justified or acceptable reasons for being absent from school.

 Special Leave

 Should time away from school be required for reasons other than sickness (for three days or longer), a formal letter of request should be addressed to the Principal, preferably four weeks in advance of the anticipated leave.
 You will need to complete a School Leave Compliance Form which will indicate the work you will miss during your absence.
 This will be sent to you in the Principal's response letter.